samteck/Graphs_Algorithms/Connected_Components/README.md

+# CONNECTED COMPONENTS GRAPH ALGO

-# Connected Components is a hard clustering algorithm which find cluster in connected/related data.
+### Connected Components is a hard clustering algorithm which find cluster in connected/related data.

 ## Example :
 We have data about distance between 2 cities in the world and we need to find out in which countries these cities exist. (note : no 2 cities of different countries are connected)